gangefors/docker-airdcpp-webclient/README.md

 Add/modify admin users
 ----------------------

-To add/modify _adminitrative_ users to the web interface, run the following.
+To add/modify _administrative_ users to the web interface, run the following.

     docker stop airdcpp
     docker run --rm -it --volumes-from airdcpp \
         gangefors/airdcpp-webclient --add-user
     docker start airdcpp

-> NOTE
-You must stop the webclient application container before running this command.
+> You must stop the webclient application container before running this command.
 If you add a user while it's running, the configuration will be overwritten when the application shuts down.